List of awards and nominations received by Jodie Foster: Britannia Awards

 The Britannia Awards are presented by BAFTA Los Angeles, a branch of the British Academy of Film and Television Arts (BAFTA), as "a bridge between the Hollywood and British production and entertainment business communities."
 Established in 1989, it honors "individuals and companies who have dedicated their careers or corporate missions to advancing the art-forms of the moving image."

-British Academy Film Awards
+British Academy of Film and Television Arts

 The British Academy Film Awards are presented in an annual award show hosted by the British Academy of Film and Television Arts (BAFTA), as the British equivalent of the Oscars.
 The ceremony used to take place in April or May, but from 2002 onwards it takes place in February in order to precede the Academy Awards in the United States.
-Foster has been nominated five times, winning thrice.
+Foster has been nominated six times, winning thrice.
 Moreover, her win at the age of 13 in the Best Supporting Actress category made her the youngest BAFTA recipient.